Anshadk/contact-manager/README.md

+# Contact Manager Application
-This is a simple Contact Manager application built with React, powered by JSON Server for backend API simulation.
-The project allows users to add, view, edit, and manage contacts in a user-friendly interface.
-It's a great starting point for learning React, basic CRUD operations, and how to interact with a RESTful API.
+This is a simple Contact Manager built using React, with JSON Server providing a simulated backend API.
+The application allows users to add, view, edit, and manage contacts in an intuitive interface.
+It's an excellent project for beginners to learn React, perform basic CRUD operations, and interact with a RESTful API.

-Features:
+### Features
-  Add Contacts: Users can add new contacts with a name and email address.
+- Add Contacts: Users can create new contacts by providing a name and email address.
-  View Contacts: All added contacts are displayed in a list format.
+- View Contacts: All contacts are displayed in a list format for easy access.
-  Edit Contacts: Users can update the details of existing contacts through an edit form.
+- Edit Contacts: Users can update existing contact information using an edit form.

+### JSON Server Integration
-JSON Server Integration: The project uses JSON Server to simulate a backend, allowing for API-like interaction without a full backend setup.
+This project leverages JSON Server to simulate backend operations, enabling API-like interactions without needing a full backend setup.

-Technologies Used:
+### Technologies Used
-  React: For building the user interface.
+- React: For building the dynamic user interface.
-  Axios: For making HTTP requests to the JSON Server.
+- Axios: For making HTTP requests to the simulated backend.
-  JSON Server: For simulating a REST API and persisting data.
+- JSON Server: For simulating a REST API and persisting contact data.
-  Bootstrap:For styling
+- Bootstrap: For responsive and user-friendly styling.